 It’s worse when you think you can’t do it.
 But you don’t want to know for sure.
 So you make sure not to try.
 You handicap yourself.
 And you tell everyone you don’t care.

 So, what does the path to success look like for students who obviously care (even if they say they don’t).
-But who impede their own achievement because of fear?
+But who impede their own achievement because of their fear?

 De Castella warns that increasing the pressure on students who appear to be disengaged is not productive.
-This may instead add fuel to the fire by intensifying the fear of failure.
+This may instead add fuel to the fire by intensifying the student fear of failure.
 Added pressure can make these students even more motivated to fail.

 The two things that trip these students up are lack of confidence in their own ability combined with few reasons to really want to succeed.